What Is the Freon Phaseout (and Why You Should Care)

 This is where is gets tricky.
 The best answer is, probably not.

 The longer answer is, it depends on what type of oil and system pressure your air conditioner uses.
 Some non-R-22 coolants are usable in some systems designed for R-22, but most are not.
-At the least a conversion involves a complete overhaul, so savings might be minimal compared with upgrading to a new, fully warrantied air conditioning system.
-It’s best to consult with an HVAC professional to determine what’s best in your situation.
+At the least, a conversion involves a complete overhaul, so savings might be minimal compared with upgrading to a new, fully warrantied air conditioning system.
+It’s best to consult with an HVAC professional to determine what’s best in your situation and avoid and serious HVAC mistakes.